transloadit/uppy/website/src/docs/vue.md

 <style src='@uppy/dashboard/dist/style.css'></style>
 ```

 Import general Core styles from `@uppy/core/dist/style.css` first, then add the Dashboard styles from `@uppy/dashboard/dist/style.css`.
 A minified version is also available as `style.min.css` at the same path.
 The way to do import depends on your build system.
-With default Vue, you can just add a `style` tag and make the `src` attribute the file you need.
+With default Vue, you can add a `style` tag and make the `src` attribute the file you need.

 ⚠️ The `@uppy/dashboard` plugin includes CSS for the Dashboard itself, and the various plugins used by the Dashboard, such as ([`@uppy/status-bar`](/docs/status-bar) and [`@uppy/informer`](/docs/informer)).
 If you also use the `@uppy/status-bar` or `@uppy/informer` plugin directly, you should not include their CSS files, but instead only use the one from the `@uppy/dashboard` plugin.